walterhiggins/WMPJS/book-outline.md

     /js box(blocks.gold).right(2).box(blocks.gold)

-The statement above might look odd but it's perfectly valid Javascript.
+The statement above might look odd but it's perfectly valid JavaScript.
 This style of calling functions one after another is called *chaining* because each '.' (full stop) forms a link in a chain of function calls.
-You can't call *all* functions in Javascript like this but you can call all of the Drone's functions this way.
+You can't call *all* functions in JavaScript like this but you can call all of the Drone's functions this way.
 Another term used by programmers to describe this style of function calling is *Fluency*.
 As we'll see later, you can extend the abilities of the Drone by adding your own functions which can be called in the same *fluent* way.

 In the above statement there are 3 different function calls being made, the first call - `box(blocks.gold)` - creates a gold block.
 The `box()` function returns a Drone object which can be used to call other Drone functions.
 The next call - `.right(2)` - moves the Drone right 2 blocks and it too returns the same Drone object.
 The last call - `.box(blocks.gold)` - creates another gold block.
 If we were to plot this out on graph paper it would look like this: